eddylin2015/SSL_CLIENT_CERT_AUTH/VIMforBeginner.md

 ```

 I have a little brain.
-I likes HUUNY.
+I like HUUNY.
 Piglet is my good friend.
 He is brave.
 Tigger is naughty,he like eating cookies.
 And he likes bouncing,and likes playing.
 Roo is Tigger's friend,he is smart and small.
 kanga is Roo's mother,she can cooking.
-And Dodo is so big ,and Roois his friend.
+And Dodo is so big ,and Roo is his friend.
-Er likes eating grass,sometime his house falls down.
+Er likes eating grass, sometime his house falls down.
-gugu can swimming and catch lots of fish.
+Gugu can swimming and catch lots of fish.
-rabbit is workhard,he don't know how to play with friends.
+Rabbit is work hard, he don't know how to play with friends.

 ```
 ## 來一個簡單例子 ex01